Teddy Bridgewater Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Season Stats

-- He's also rushed 30 times for 106 yards and two touchdowns, averaging 7.1 yards per game.
+- He also has 106 rushing yards on 30 carries with two touchdowns, averaging 7.1 yards per game.

+- The Broncos have run 55.0% passing plays and 45.0% rushing plays this season.
+They rank 23rd in the NFL in scoring.

-- Bridgewater has thrown 53 passes in the red zone this season, 41.4% of his team's red zone plays.
+- Bridgewater has attempted 53 of his 426 passes in the red zone, accounting for 41.4% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Bridgewater's matchup with the Chargers.